php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieve the (temporary) path to the uploaded file.
      *
+     * This method is only guaranteed a return value when used in standard PHP
+     * SAPI environments.
+Consumers should typically only use getStream() and/or
+     * move().
+     *
-     * This method MUST return an absolute file path; the path is assumed
+     * This method MUST return an absolute file path if one is present for the
-     * to be temporary, per the typical PHP upload mechisms.
+     * uploaded file; the path is assumed to be temporary, per the typical PHP
+     * upload mechanisms.
      *
      * Implementations SHOULD return the value stored in the "tmp_name" key
      * of the file in the $_FILES array.